Study with us

 Reading ASNC will give you access to library and other information resources that are second to none.
 The ASNC department has a very well-stocked library of its own, which functions as part of the English Faculty Library and from which books may be borrowed.
 You would also have access to the unparalleled resources of Cambridge University Library, a major copyright library with one of the most important collections of manuscripts and early printed books in the UK.
 Some college libraries also hold significant collections of manuscripts relevant to the period studied by those taking ASNC.

 ASNC usually admits around 25-30 new undergraduates each year across the University.
-Applicants normally take A Levels in subjects that allow them to demonstrate their ability in linguistic, literary and/or historical areas, such as History, English Literature, a modern language (French, German, Spanish, Italian, etc.) or an ancient language (Latin or Greek), but there are no fixed requirements.
-We expect good grades in equivalent subjects at GCSE level, including evidence of some ability in a language to at least GCSE standard.
+Applicants normally take A Levels or IB Higher Levels in subjects that allow them to demonstrate their ability in linguistic, literary and/or historical areas, such as History, English Literature, a modern language (French, German, Spanish, Italian, etc.) or an ancient language (Latin or Greek), but there are no fixed requirements.

 Churchill welcomes applications from candidates wishing to read ASNC.
 Like many other Cambridge colleges, Churchill aims to admit 1 to 2 ASNC candidates every year.

 |No specific subjects||A Level / IB Higher Level languages and/or humanities subjects are highly desirable|